JT Group Limited: History

-In 1972 legislation passed in Jersey, which led the States of Jersey to take over the country's telephone exchanges from the British Post Office.
+In 1972 legislation was passed in Jersey, which led the States of Jersey to take over the country's telephone exchanges from the British Post Office.
 A state monopoly was formed through the Telecommunications Board in 1973, and remained under state control until 2003, when the market was opened to competition.
 In 2002 JT was granted licences by the Office of Utility Regulation to operate fixed and mobile telecommunications services to, from and within the Bailiwick of Guernsey and was known as Wave Telecom.
 The following year in 2003, Jersey Telecom became a private company, though it remained under 100% ownership by the States.

 In 2006 the States of Jersey Council of Ministers proposed the sale of JT Limited.
 In 2008, following comments in the Scrutiny report and market uncertainty, the Minister for Treasury and Resources decided to withdraw the proposition.
 In November 2006 JT then announced that it was to install a new high capacity optical submarine cable from Dartmouth to L'Ancresse Bay on the north west tip of Guernsey.
 In 2009 Graeme Millar, formerly Chief Commercial Officer of Mobile TeleSystems, the Russian mobile operator, became the CEO of JT.

 In April 2010 JT relaunched its Next Generation Networking (NGN) programme which had run into technical difficulties the previous autumn.
 In September 2011, Jersey Telecom changed its name to JT.
 The following year, in 2012, JT acquired Worldstone.
 In September 2014, JT began work on a £12m 4G network in Jersey.
 The first masts went live in February 2015 and full Island coverage was reached three months later.
 On 28 March 2014 JT partnered with Fon and the service became available to JT broadband subscribers connected to fibre in 2016.